 |Mirror [#2]||The Signal and the Noise.pdf||50,720 KB/Sec|

 The International Bestseller by 'The Galileo of number crunchers' (Independent)

 Every time we choose a route to work, decide whether to go on a second date, or set aside money for a rainy day, we are making a prediction about the future.
-Yet from the global financial crisis to 9/11 to the Fukushima disaster, we often fail to foresee hugely significant events.
-In The Signal and the Noise, the New York Times' political forecaster and statistics guru Nate Silver explores the art of prediction, revealing how we can all build a better crystal ball.
+Yet from the financial crisis to ecological disasters, we routinely fail to foresee hugely significant events, often at great cost to society.
+The rise of 'big data' has the potential to help us predict the future, yet much of it is misleading, useless or distracting.